Ximi1970/spksrc/README.spk-toolchain.rst

 	MAKE_OPT="-j4"

 to your local.mk setup file.
-Compiling the toolchain will take a LONG time. (core i7-2630QM 2Ghz, 20 minutes)

 What is generated and what can we do now?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* You now have a new toolchain in the spksrc/toolchains directory called "syno-cedarview_gcc47-5.x".
+* You now have a new toolchain in the spksrc/toolchains directory called "syno-cedarview_gccxx-5.x".
 * You can use this new toolchain to compile a package by using::

     cd spksrc/spk/helloworld
-    make arch-cedarview_gcc47
+    make arch-cedarview_gccxx

-* Packages build with the new toolchain will get the extension "<package_name>_cederview_gcc47_<version>.spk".
+* Packages build with the new toolchain will get the extension "<package_name>_cederview_gccxx_<version>.spk".
-* There is a "toolchain-gcc47_cedarview_4.7.4" package in the spksrc/packages directory.
+* There is a "toolchain-gccxx_cedarview_x.x.x" package in the spksrc/packages directory.
 You will need to install this package on your synology if you want to run the packages compiled with the new toolchain.